 “Paper qualifications” are always a good place to start.
 There are several key organizations and international standards that any good decorative painter should follow.

-Any contractor you hire should adhere to the standards stipulated by the Painting and Decorating Contractors of America (PDA) and the “Code of Ethics” and “Guidelines for Practice” of the Institute for Conservation of Historic and Artistic Works (AIC).
-Additionally, they should follow specification and standards articulated by the Association of Preservation Technology International (APT).
+Any contractor you hire should adhere to the standards stipulated by the Painting and Decorating Contractors of America (PCA) and the “Code of Ethics” and “Guidelines for Practice” of the Institute for Conservation of Historic and Artistic Works (AIC).
+Additionally, they should follow specifications and standards articulated by the Association of Preservation Technology International (APT).

-Obtaining a portfolio of past project and past proposals from complete projects can give you a wealth of information on the perspective firm.
+Obtaining a portfolio of past projects and past proposals from complete projects can give you a wealth of information on the prospective firm.
 Similarly, you can see how well they brought the vision to fruition.

-Testing should be conducted to determine exact composition of substrate and the surface to which it has been applied.
-This information should then be interpreted correctly be a skilled restoration professional.
+Testing should be conducted to determine the exact composition of the substrate and the surface to which it has been applied.
+This information should then be interpreted correctly by a skilled restoration professional.
 Data collected can help identify if the finished surface is a paint, glaze, or scumble and can give additional information about what comprises the pigments used in the paint.

 Choosing the Right Partner for Your Project

-Whether you are restoring or recreating a historic paint surfaces, selecting the right decorative painting restoration contractor for your project is essential.
-The qualifications, experience and knowledge mentioned are the key things to look for when hiring a decorative painter.
+Whether you are restoring or recreating historic paint surfaces, selecting the right decorative painting restoration contractor for your project is essential.
+The qualifications, experience, and knowledge mentioned are the key things to look for when hiring a decorative painter.